Alaa Abd El-Fattah: 2006 arrest

 On 7 May 2006, Abd El-Fattah was arrested during a peaceful protest after he called for an independent judiciary.
-His arrest, along with that of several other bloggers and activists, spurred solidarity protests by others around the world, some of whom created the blog "Free Alaa" devoted to calling for his release from jail.
-Abd El-Fattah was released on 20 June 2006, after spending 45 days in jail.
+His arrest, along with that of several other bloggers and activists, spurred solidarity protests by others around the world.
+Abd El-Fattah was released on 20 June 2006, after spending 45 days in prison.
 His wife Manal was quoted by the London Independent newspaper as saying: "There's no going back now, we'll definitely be continuing our activities."